drazumova/type-renderers-test/README.md

 The second problem solution located in `Timer` project.

-To build runnable use `./gradlew build`, to run execute `build/scripts/Timer`.
+To run the application use `./gradlew run`.

 The program reads the path to the python executable and runs `$path -m timeit -r 10` command.
 While the command is being executed, the number of seconds from the start of execution is printed.